 “I’m chalking it up to the first game of the year,” Middleton said.
 “We were so overanxious [with our hitting].
 We really wanted to create a lot of stuff.
 We don’t want to ever lose a game by bad base-running, and we almost lost that game because of bad base-running.”

 After the game, all eyes remained fixed on Brooks.
 With the team huddled around Middleton on the left-field line, the coach gave Brooks a boisterous “Thatta boy!!!” for his showing.

 “I can’t say enough about just how he carries himself,” Middleton said.
 “He doesn’t take anything [bad] out on the field with him or to an at-bat with him.”

 Chino Valley (1-0 overall record) visited county rival Camp Verde (7-0) of the 2A ranks at 3:45 p.m.
 Monday, March 6.

 Williams (0-2) played host to Seligman for its 1A Central Region-opening doubleheader at 1 and 3 p.m. on Tuesday, March 7.

 - Bond formed between Middleton, Brooks goes beyond baseball

 - Bagdad baseball knocks off Chino Valley, 3-2 (gallery)

-- Prep Baseball: 3A State Play-In Chino Valley shuts out Monument Valley (Gallery)
+- Prep Baseball: Chino Valley shuts out Monument Valley in state battle (Gallery)